RDycore/RDycore/docs/developer/mesh.md

 # Mesh

-Here we describe the two mesh formarts that are used in RDycore.
+Here we describe the two mesh formats that are used in RDycore.
 The two mesh formats that we use are:

 1. Exodus II
-2. DMPlex HDF5 v3.0.0
+2. PETSc's DMPlex-specific, HDF5-based mesh format (version 3.0.0)

 RDycore has been tested for meshes that include triangular, quadrilateral, or both triangular and quadrilateral cells.
-The vertices of cells have coordinates in 3D.
+The cell vertices have three-dimensional coordinates that incorporate topographic information.

 ## Exodus II Mesh Format